mthjn/Magento-CSS-Slidy/README.md

 + Copy the files into your Magento backend
 + Load any amount of images **best if of the same size** into media/cssslidy/slider
++ Change CSS for slider DIV in skin css, if needed
 + Display slider as a block in CMS pages

 ###To be done
 + Some admin backend
 + integration? only {{block}}?